We are pulling together information and resources from around the world, to help support people with developmental disabilities and their families.

 - For more resources and information at the Federal level, including financial and economic support, click here.

-- NEW Ontario Ministry of Education: Support for Parents – The Ministry of Education is providing financial support to parents to assist with the costs of educational resources during school and child care closures as a result of Ontario’s declared emergency to stop the spread of COVID-19.
+- Ontario Ministry of Education: Support for Parents – The Ministry of Education is providing financial support to parents to assist with the costs of educational resources during school and child care closures as a result of Ontario’s declared emergency to stop the spread of COVID-19.
 Click here

 Online resources to help with physical distancing